debitoor/debitoor-api-docs/pages/authentication.md

 **Response:**

-The user will see the authorization prompt, asking him to allow your app to access his data.
+The user will see the authorization prompt, asking if your app should be allowed access to the user's data.

-## 2. Debitoor redirects user back to your site
+## 2. Debitoor redirects the user back to your site

 If the user accepts your request, Debitoor redirects back to your site with a temporary authorization `code` in the query string: